badgirlbongi/bongihub/workflow.md

-Done updating info and pictures on the kwazulunatal.html Done updating info and pictures on the limpopo.html Done updating info and pictures on the mpumalanga.html
+Done updating info and pictures on the kwazulunatal.html Done updating info and pictures on the limpopo.html Done updating info and pictures on the mpumalanga.html Done updating info and pictures on the northwest.html